Why Your Narcissistic Mother Lies To You and Why It’s a Red Flag?

 3) She is not sorry

 You don’t see true humility and remorse for the mistakes she makes.
 That takes self-reflection and honesty.
-Looking more closely, you will see she takes no ownership of her struggles.
+Looking more closely, you will see she takes no ownership in her struggles or the hardship she causes for others.

 4) She will use you